teluashish/distributed-inference/README.md

 By leveraging the capabilities of Keras and carefully selecting appropriate partitioning architectures, the proposed distributed deep learning inference system aims to effectively distribute the computational workload across multiple compute nodes.
 This distributed approach allows for parallel processing and harnessing the collective power of the distributed system, ultimately accelerating the overall inference process for large-scale neural network models

-## 2. Nodes configuration
+### Nodes Configuration
 To establish the different nodes and their relative communication, an emulation environment was needed.
 Core Emulator allows the simulation of a node network configuration in a fast and reliable way.
 These nodes will be needed to host the computation of the submodel and communicate the needed parameters for the next node.
 Two types of nodes are presented here:

-###  Master node:
+**Master Node**
 The master node establishes connections with two TCP Sockets for every compute node.
 Through one TCP Socket, it transmits a serialized version of the model's architecture along with the IP address of the subsequent node in the inference chain.
 The other TCP Socket is responsible for sending a serialized array containing the model's weights.
 On the receiving end of the compute node, the model socket remains in a waiting state until it receives the model's weights through the other socket.
 Once the weights are received, the compute node instantiates a complete TensorFlow model, incorporating the correct architecture and weights.

-###  Worker node:
+**Worker Node**
 Each worker node establishes a TCP socket connection to its designated next node on a separate thread.
 This connection serves the purpose of transmitting intermediate inference results to the subsequent node in the inference chain.
 Consequently, each node is equipped with an incoming socket data connection from the previous node and an outgoing connection to the succeeding node.
 The output of the overall inference will be communicated from the last worker node to the master node.

 ### Inference distribution

 After distributing model partitions across compute nodes, the master initiates the data transmission to the first worker node in the chain.
 When the incoming socket of a node receives data, it undergoes de-serialization and compression.
 The node then feeds the previous inference result into its model, performs the necessary computations, and obtains a result.
 This result is subsequently serialized, compressed, and sent through the outgoing socket.
 This process repeats for each compute node.

 The sockets handle the inference calculations in a sequential "first-in-first-out" manner, ensuring that prior inference data is sent to the next node before subsequent data.
 This sequencing is crucial to maintain the order in which inference results are returned to the dispatcher node.
 By allowing a compute node to process new inference data after completing a prior calculation, rather than waiting for the entire model to finish inference, the system should achieve higher throughput in terms of inference processing.

-6.  **Key Design Choices to Tackle Distributed System Challenges**
+## Key Design Choices to Tackle Distributed System Challenges
+**Heterogeneity**

-7. Heterogeneity: In our project, heterogeneity is not the main issue.
+In our project, heterogeneity is not the main issue.
 The reason is that our systems are self-contained, meaning they have consistent hardware configurations and computational capabilities.
 Therefore, there is no significant variation in terms of processing power, memory capacity, or network bandwidth among the worker nodes.
 As a result, the code does not include explicit mechanisms to address heterogeneity since it is not a relevant concern for our specific deployment scenario.
+**Openness**

-8. Openness: The architecture of our project is cleanly modularized into multiple sub-components using an Object-Oriented programming style, which makes it easy to extend each sub-component individually.
+The architecture of our project is cleanly modularized into multiple sub-components using an Object-Oriented programming style, which makes it easy to extend each sub-component individually.
 Each Python file in the codebase represents each sub-component.
+**Security**

-9. Security: Security concerns such as data privacy, authentication, or secure communication channels were not addressed because there was little value in doing so as our data is not confidential.
+Security concerns such as data privacy, authentication, or secure communication channels were not addressed because there was little value in doing so as our data is not confidential.
 Perhaps if we were dealing with confidential data, the connection between master and worker nodes could require some form of authentication.
 To ensure confidentiality, RSA could be used after the compression/decompression stage of data transfer.
+**Failure Handling**

-10. Failure Handling: Although not explicitly implemented in the provided code, the use of socket-based communication allows for potential failure handling through error handling and exception mechanisms.
+Although not explicitly implemented in the provided code, the use of socket-based communication allows for potential failure handling through error handling and exception mechanisms.
 However, our system will not work in the event a node fails completely, which is very possible if our system is scaled.
 A different way of dynamically partitioning the model needs to be used.
+**Concurrency**

-11. Concurrency: The project utilizes multiple compute nodes to speed up inference.
+The project utilizes multiple compute nodes to speed up inference.
 Each compute node contains a sub-model that performs part of the inference, before passing the data to the next compute node.
 Also, the code utilizes multi-threading to enable concurrent execution of tasks, such as model inference and result printing.
 Queues are used as an additional data structure to store inputs/outputs between each compute node so that the threads are non-blocking (asynchronous).
+**Quality of Service**

-12. Quality of Service: The code does not incorporate mechanisms to prioritize or manage the quality of service requirements for different tasks or nodes.
+The code does not incorporate mechanisms to prioritize or manage the quality of service requirements for different tasks or nodes.
 In the future, we would require a way to monitor the load of a compute node to ensure that it is not overwhelmed, to prevent possible node failures.
+**Scalability**

-13. Scalability: The code does not include features for dynamically scaling the system based on workload or the addition/removal of worker nodes.
+The code does not include features for dynamically scaling the system based on workload or the addition/removal of worker nodes.
 Currently, the master needs to know beforehand the number of nodes present to partition the sub-model before the inference phase begins, so the number of nodes cannot be changed once the inference starts.
+**Transparency**

-14. Transparency: No input from the user is needed for the well functioning of the master and worker nodes.
+No input from the user is needed for the well functioning of the master and worker nodes.
 The nodes layer is hidden from the user and we therefore consider our system transparent.
 The only user input needed is the initial model, data input, and a number of nodes.
 This shields the user from the underlying complexities of the program, which include partitioning of the model, the node configurations, data compression/decompression, and the inference itself.

-15. **Results and Discussion:**
+## Results and Discussion

-Energy Consumption: It is the energy consumed for serialization and deserialization overhead.
+**Energy Consumption:** It is the energy consumed for serialization and deserialization overhead.
 This is done by assuming that every bit requires 10 Pico Joule for it to be compressed or decompressed.
 It is measured in Joules (J).
 Deserialization and Serialization Overhead: They represent how much time is taken to compress and decompress data when sending from one node to another anode.
 It is measured in Seconds(s).

-Network Payload: It represents the amount of data that was transferred over the network.
+**Network Payload:** It represents the amount of data that was transferred over the network.
 It is measured in Megabytes (MB).

-Inference Time: It represents how much time was spent just on the inference.
+**Inference Time:** It represents how much time was spent just on the inference.
 It is measured in Seconds (s).

-Communicational Overhead: It represents how much time is taken from one node to another.
+**Communication Overhead:** It represents how much time is taken from one node to another.
 By observing the communication overhead times, we can see that the master to the first node and final node to the master communication are the costliest processes.
 It is measured in Seconds(s).

-Latency: It is the combination of serialization, deserialization, and communication overhead.
+**Latency:** It is the combination of serialization, deserialization, and communication overhead.
 It explains the time utilized other than the usable or inference time and is measured in Seconds (s).

-Inference Throughput: It is defined as the number of inferences made per unit of second.
+**Inference Throughput:** It is defined as the number of inferences made per unit of second.
 It is calculated by dividing the number of inferences made by the total time to predict the outputs.
 The following are the inference throughputs obtained for different architectures.

 | Architecture: 3 nodes | Energy consumption (J) | (de)serialization Overhead (s) | Network payload (Mb) | Inference Time (s) | Communication overhead (s) |  Latency (s) |
 |-----------------------|------------------------|--------------------------------|----------------------|--------------------|----------------------------|--------------|